Areas of Specialty – Bankruptcy Protection

 - 1987 – Supreme Court of the United States

 - 1978-1984 Garrett & Dimino

 - 1992-2009 Tucker & Ricks (Farmers Insurance Exchange)

 - 2009-2010 Law Office of M. Wayne Tucker

-Mr. Tucker is a Past President, San Bernardino County Bar Association; Past President, Association of California House Counsel; Current Director at Large, San Bernardino County Bar Association; Master, Joseph B. Campbell Inns of Court; Current Member, San Bernardino County Bench-Bar Committee.
-Co-Chair San Bernardino County Lawyer Referral Service; Panel Member of Riverside County Court Mediation Program.
+Mr. Tucker is a member of the Inland Empire Bankruptcy Forum, American Bankruptcy Institute, National Association of Consumer Bankruptcy Attorneys.
+His is Past President, San Bernardino County Bar Association; Past President, Association of California House Counsel; Past Director at Large, San Bernardino County Bar Association; Master, Joseph B. Campbell Inns of Court; Past Member, San Bernardino County Bench-Bar Committee.
+Former Panel Member of Riverside County Court Mediation Program.
 Member of the State of California Bar Association.